exposit/pythia-oracle/HELP.md

 Note that the seed function in the general section only takes the four options listed -- it handles Mythic as a special exception case.

-To revert to FU oracle (or another non-Mythic oracle) as default for new games, set the following in the config.py (and replace or edit any game specific config.txt files as needed):
+To revert to FU oracle as the default for new games, set the following in the config.py:

 `oracle = 'fu'

  oracle_func = 'fu'
  `
  And in the general section: